jasonflorentino/wordle-wizard/README.md

 - `doesntExist` is one long string of all the letters that aren't present in the solution.
 Again, lowercase.
 - `singlesOnly` is a boolean value of whether you want words with more than one of the same character in the output.

+### `/scripts`

+A folder for none other than scripts!
+- `addword.sh` is used to automate adding a new "used" word.
+Run it by running `npm run addword -- <new-used-word>`.
+It works by grabbing the first line from the shared `words.mjs` and replacing the end of it.
+Then it runs the `build` script to include the change in the browser javascript.

 ### `/shared`

 This is a folder that contains resources that are shared by both `/browser` and `/node`, namely: